sse-lnu/StructSAR/README.md

 If you use this package, please cite the accompanying paper.
 Author and venue details are in the paper sources under `StructSAR/`.

-## License

-No license has been set for this repository yet.
-Until one is added, all rights are reserved; please contact the authors before reusing the code or data.